 The petroleum industry is the largest of the maritime industries, measured in value creation, investments, export value and revenue for the state, and contributes jobs across the country.
 Research and technology development are important to ensure continued value creation from the sector, to develop the sector in a sustainable direction and to contribute to competence and solutions from the sector being applied into new industries.

-Overall plans (in Norwegian only)
+Overall plans for Petroleum (in Norwegian only)

 Raising energy efficiency and reducing greenhouse gas emissions

 In the period 2018 and 2021, The Research Council has funded 137 new projects in petroleum research, both in research communities and to trade and industry, which will contribute to energy efficiency and reduced greenhouse gas emissions.
 They meet both technology that can be implemented quickly, and long-term research aimed at the 2050 goals.

 The portfolio board shall provide strategic advice on research and innovation within Petroleum, and decide on the allocation of research funds to achieve the user goals and societal goals set for the portfolio.

 Per Gerhard Grini, Equinor, Trondheim, Chair